MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/distribute-corporate-news-to-your-organization.md

 To learn how to turn a page into a news post, see [Change a SharePoint modern page into a news post or create a modern page from a news post](https://support.microsoft.com/office/change-a-sharepoint-modern-page-into-a-news-post-or-create-a-modern-page-from-a-news-post-746884bc-33b4-4132-a3c1-9bf67af6eb7e).

-## Use the News web part to distribute news on the sites you want
+## Use the news web part to distribute news on the sites you want

 SharePoint news will automatically show on SharePoint Start page, and in the Viva Connections feed.
-If you want news to show on the page of a specific site (like on a home site), add the News web part to that page.
+If you want news to show on the page of a specific site (like on a home site), add the news web part to that page.

-With the News web part, you choose your organization site as the source of your news, and you can audience target your news.
+With the news web part, you choose your organization site as the source of your news, and you can audience target your news.
 By using audience targeting, you can show news content to specific groups of people.
 This approach is useful when you want to present information that is relevant only to a particular group of people.
 For example, you can target news stories about a specific project to only team members and stakeholders of the project.
 You can also choose the layout of news and how to order the posts you opt for.

 To learn how to use the news web part on a SharePoint page, see [Use the News web part on a SharePoint page](https://support.microsoft.com/office/use-the-news-web-part-on-a-sharepoint-page-c2dcee50-f5d7-434b-8cb9-a7feefd9f165).